amir067/search/README.md

 Also you can use classes SearchBehavior and SearchArrowDrawable.

 ### Layout
+You must use Theme.MaterialComponents for your app theme.

 It must be in the CoordinatorLayout.
 Also add android:stateListAnimator="@null" to the AppBarLayout.